Author: Juan Bencomo

 It is that singular premise – so closely tied to providing value to the viewers – that makes tutorials, or more specifically, ‘How-tos’ one of the most searched-for types of content online!

-Do it right, and you have a video that can not only educate your audience and generate interest, but help with complex marketing goals like cross-selling and up-selling.
+Do it right, and you have a video that can not only educate your audience and generate interest but also help with complex marketing goals like cross-selling and up-selling.

 But before you go, there are two more types of videos we feel you should know about.